SchildCode/VBA-Cleaner/README.md

 ---

-## When to use which
+## When to use which?

 * Run **VBA Cleaner** occasionally during development to keep p-code/source aligned and reduce mysterious compile issues.
-* Run **DeepClean** on bloated files, to minimize file size and improve reliability by refreshing both the VBA project and the workbook container.
+* Run **DeepClean** on bloated files, to minimize file size when the workbook feels “heavy”, or behaves strangely and wish to improve reliability by refreshing both the VBA project and the workbook container.
 * Run **DeepClean** on inherited files, or before distributing to others, to clear incompatible p-code, and to facilitate a clean code-compilation.

----

-## Requirements & Safety

-* The code requires that you first set Excel **Options → Trust Center → Trust Center Settings… → Macro Settings →** check **“Trust access to the VBA project object model.”**
-* Unlock any password-protected project before running.
-* Document module code is inserted with `AddFromString` after stripping header/attribute lines to avoid “`VERSION 1.0 CLASS …`” showing in the editor.

 ---